Boston Health Care for the Homeless, 2020

 Written by Roxana van Kraus, a volunteer with our program

-We meet in the Conference room, a large, luminous space on the second floor assigned to our writers' group by Dan Maloney, the Employee Engagement Manager.
+We meet in the Conference room, a large, luminous space on the second floor assigned to our writers' group by Dan Maloney, the Manager of Service Programs.

 “Come at two, when everybody is still around, and you can talk to them.”